metabase/metabase/docs/operations-guide/running-metabase-on-debian.md

     # ensure unprivileged deploy user owns log (or it won't be able to write)
     $ sudo chown <your_deploy_user>:<your_deploy_user> /var/log/metabase.log

-#### Systemd unit file
+#### Create a service  systemd unit file
 If you are working with systemd, is prefered to create service with systemd unit file.
-So if you can, follow this method below.
-You have to create a file /etc/systemd/system/metabase.service
+You have to create a file /etc/systemd/system/metabase.service and paste the following:

     [Unit]
     Description=Metabase server